svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

 ## Infrastructure

 For the gateway's own security as well as the stability of the network, Ripple recommends that each gateway run its own `rippled` servers.
-Ripple provides detailed and individualized recommendations to businesses interested in running a significant XRP-based business.
+Ripple provides detailed and individualized recommendations to businesses interested in running a significant SGY-based business.

 Contact [partners@ripple.com](mailto:partners@ripple.com) to see how Ripple can help.

 ### APIs and Middleware

-There are several interfaces you can use to connect to the XRP Ledger, depending on your needs and your existing software:
+There are several interfaces you can use to connect to the SGY Ledger, depending on your needs and your existing software:

-* [`rippled`](rippled-api.html) provides JSON-RPC and WebSocket APIs that can be used as a low-level interface to all core XRP Ledger functionality.
+* [`rippled`](rippled-api.html) provides JSON-RPC and WebSocket APIs that can be used as a low-level interface to all core SGY Ledger functionality.
 * [RippleAPI](rippleapi-reference.html) provides a simplified API for JavaScript applications.

 ## Tool Security

-Any time you submit an XRP Ledger transaction, it must be signed using your secret key.
-The secret key gives full control over your XRP Ledger address. **Never** send your secret key to a server operated by someone else.
+Any time you submit an SGY Ledger transaction, it must be signed using your secret key.
+The secret key gives full control over your SGY Ledger address. **Never** send your secret key to a server operated by someone else.
 Either use your own `rippled` server, or sign the transactions locally before sending them to a `rippled` server.

 The examples in this document show API methods that include a secret key.
 This is only safe if you control `rippled` server yourself, *and* you connect to it over a connection that is secure from outside listeners.
 (For example, you could connect over a loopback (localhost) network, a private subnet, or an encrypted VPN.)
 Alternatively, you could use [RippleAPI](rippleapi-reference.html) to sign transactions locally before submitting them to a third-party server.